AllYarnsAreBeautiful/ayab-desktop/README.md

 ## Running from Source & Development

 This repository uses [pre-commit](https://pre-commit.com/) hooks.
 After cloning the repo and installing the requirements, you should run `pre-commit install` to set up the git hook scripts.

 ### Linux

 You need Python 3.7 and from your package manager's repository.
+For flashing the firmware, avrdude has to be available on your system.
+To be able to work on GUI elements and translation files, the Qt Dev tools are needed also.
-The other main dependencies can be found in requirements.txt
+The Python module dependencies can be found in *requirements.txt*.

-*For Debian/Ubuntu*
+#### Debian/Ubuntu

-    sudo apt-get install python3-pip python3-dev python3-virtualenv python3-gi libasound2-dev
+    sudo apt-get install python3-pip python3-dev python3-virtualenv python3-gi

-*For openSUSE*
+    sudo apt-get install libasound2-dev avrdude qttools5-dev-tools

+#### For openSUSE

-    sudo zypper install python3-pip python3-virtualenv python3-gi libasound
+    sudo zypper install python3-pip python3-virtualenv python3-gi

-*All Distributions*
+    sudo zypper install libasound avrdude qttools5-dev-tools

+#### All Distributions

 To be able to communicate with your Arduino, it might be necessary to add the rights for USB communication by adding your user to some groups.

     sudo usermod -a -G tty [userName]
     sudo usermod -a -G dialout [userName]